Medically reviewed by Drugs.com. Last updated on July 2, 2019.

 Preparing for an appointment

-Because appointments can be brief and because there's often a lot of ground to cover, it's a good idea to be prepared for your appointment.
+Because doctor appointments can be brief and because there's often a lot of ground to cover, it's a good idea to prepare ahead of time for your appointment.
 The following information will help you prepare for your visit, and understand what to expect from your doctor.

 What you can do

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance.
 To diagnose fibromuscular dysplasia, your doctor may order one or more imaging tests to see your arteries.
 You may need to fast for several hours before the tests, depending on where the narrowed arteries are in your body.